Kootenay East

 Kootenay East (also known as Kootenay East—Revelstoke) was a federal electoral district in British Columbia, Canada, that was represented in the House of Commons of Canada from 1917 to 1968 and from 1979 to 1997.
 This riding was created as "Kootenay East" in 1914 from parts of Kootenay riding.
 It was abolished in 1966 when it was redistributed into Kootenay West and Okanagan—Kootenay ridings.

-It initially consisted of the provincial electoral districts of Cranbrook, Fernie and Columbia.
+The riding initially consisted of the provincial electoral districts of Cranbrook, Fernie and Columbia.
 Its boundaries were adjusted in 1924, 1933, and 1947.
 It was recreated in 1976 as "Kootenay East" from parts of Kootenay West and Okanagan—Kootenay ridings, and consisted of: